adriano282/encrypting-data-in-postgresql/README.md

  ### PGCrypt extension functions

  Once enabled, the PGCrypto extension provide a set of database function.

- The function used for encryptio are:
+ The used functions are:
   - pgp_pub_encrypt = encrypts data
   - pgp_pub_decrypt = decrypts data
   - dearmor         = parses a generated GPG keys to the fuctions above

+ The PGCrypt functions are applied to entities' columns which bear sensitive information.
+In this example, the column is a secret representing a possible access customer.

  ### GnuPG to generate keys for encryption
   The private and public keys were generated using GnuPG [https://www.gnupg.org/] which is an implementation of the OpenPGP standard.

- The PGCrypt functions are applied to entities' columns which bear sensitive information.
-In this example, the columan is a secret representing a possible access customer.

- ### Columns Mapping with Hibernate @ColumnTransformer
+ ### Entity column mapping with Hibernate @ColumnTransformer

  The columns intended to be encrypted should be annotated with Hibernate's @ColumnTransformer [https://docs.jboss.org/hibernate/orm/4.3/javadocs/org/hibernate/annotations/ColumnTransformer.html] annotation.

 # Running the integration tests

-./gradlew integrationTest
+./gradlew clean integrationTest

 # How to Run the application